Tekraj15/LLM-and-RAG-Powered-MedBot/README.md

 ## LLM-and-RAG-Powered-MedBot

-An advanced RASA-based medical chatbot with Retrieval-Augmented Generation (RAG) capabilities, providing intelligent symptom assessment, medication guidance, mental health support, and chronic disease management with source attribution and safety validation, supported by LLM  for handling ambiguous queries(out of the scope of the Knowledge Base) and generating dynamic responses, and RAG for solving the limitations of LLM.
+An advanced RASA-based medical chatbot with Retrieval-Augmented Generation (RAG) capabilities, providing intelligent symptom assessment, medication guidance, mental health support, and chronic disease management with source attribution and safety validation.
+Supported by LLM  for handling ambiguous queries beyond the Knowledge Base and generating dynamic responses, and RAG for solving the limitations of LLM like hallucinations and outdated data.

 ## Data Sources for RAG: Hybrid Knowledge Base